pcesarperez/Modding-never-changes/Modding never changes.md

 9. Relaunch NMM and check the files are vanished.
 ![NMM FWE plugins](Images/NMM%20FWE%20plugins.png)
 10. Double click on _FWE - FO3 Wanderers Edition - DarnUI Support for FWE 6-02_ and answer _Yes to all_ when asked to overwrite files.
+11. A number of files has been installed, so we need to rearrange our load order.
+Fire up LOOT and sort the files.
+This should be your load order:
+	* `Fallout 3.esm`
+	* `Anchorage.esm`
+	* `ThePitt.esm`
+	* `BrokenSteel.esm`
+	* `PointLookout.esm`
+	* `Zeta.esm`
+	* `Unofficial Fallout 3 Patch.esm`
+	* `aHUD.esm`
+	* `iHUD.esm`
+	* `CRAFT.esm`
+	* `CALIBR.esm`
+	* `FO3 Wanderers Edition - Main File.esm`
+	* `FO3 Wanderers Edition - Alternate Travel.esp`
+	* `CASM.esp`
+	* `FO3 Wanderers Edition - Main File.esp`
+	* `FO3 Wanderers Edition - DLC Broken Steel.esp`
+	* `FO3 Wanderers Edition - DLC Anchorage.esp`
+	* `FO3 Wanderers Edition - DLC Mothership Zeta.esp`
+	* `FO3 Wanderers Edition - DLC Point Lookout.esp`
+	* `FO3 Wanderers Edition - DLC The Pitt.esp`
+	* `DarNifiedUIF3.esp`
+12. LOOT warns you that certain files are somewhat dirty, so a cleaning with FO3Edit is in order.
+Just clean the files following the same steps we did in [the chapter about cleaning up the master files](#cleaningMasterFiles).
+To clean each file, select just this file in FO3Edit and let the tool select the set of files it depends on.
+For example, if you select `FO3 Wanderers Edition - Main File.esm`, the following files will be loaded altogether:
+	* `Fallout3.esm`
+	* `Fallout3.exe`
+	* `CRAFT.esm`
+	* `CALIBR.esm`
+13. When all the files have been cleaned, run LOOT again and check there are no ITM records or undeleted references in your load order.
+There shouldn't be any.
 11. And that's it.
 We have FWE completely installed.
 Launch the game and start a new game (yes, a new game).
 At certain point, you may choose between the classic storyline or an alternate start.
 ![Fallout 3 FWE alternate start](Images/Fallout%203%20FWE%20alternate%20start.png)
 12. You can assign your skills, perks and even a background story in a terminal right in front of you right after waking up.